Miron is the best type of glass to use for the storage of any foods or herbs for preservation and potency purposes.

 What is Miron Glass?
 Although it looks black from the outside, Miron is a violet glass.
-If you look at it with a light source behind it, you’ll be able to see this.
+If you hold a light source behind it, you can see the true color of the glass.

-While it has only come into modern consciousness recently, first being produced in our modern age back in 1995, evidence suggests that violet glass was used by the ancient Egyptians as well as medieval alchemists to protect special herbs and materials.
+While it has only come into modern consciousness recently, first being produced in our modern age back in 1995, evidence suggests that violet glass was first used by the ancient Egyptians, as well as medieval alchemists to protect their special herbs and materials.

 When it comes to herbs there are a few natural things that can degrade their quality; light, air, and heat.
 (For more information on this see this blog post about the shelf lives of herbs.)

-For these reasons, we recommend you keep your herbs sealed in their package and in a dark and cool cabinet.
-For most, there is no reason to refrigerate.
-Our black bags help to keep the light out.
+For these reasons, we recommend you keep your herbs sealed in their package and stored in a cool, dark cabinet.
+Typically, there is no reason to refrigerate.
+Our black bags help to block out light.

-The most important thing for you to do is to keep the air out as much as possible.
+The most important thing for you to do is to keep air out of the bag as much as possible.
 In some of the herbs, we even add in an oxygen absorber to help with this.

-Clear glass lets in the entire light spectrum.
+Clear glass allows the entire light spectrum inside.
 Cobalt and amber glass block some of it.
 Miron glass only allows in the violet color, as well as UV and infrared light.

 Storage Tests with Miron Glass

 What do these wavelengths mean for you?
-Several tests have shown that use of Miron glass can dramatically improve the shelf life and potency of various products.
+Several tests have shown that using Miron glass can dramatically improve the shelf life and potency of various products.
 Possibly more so than completely blocking all light.

 You can see what just two months of storage in the different jars did to these chives, under conditions of both sunlight and normal indoor light.
-Which one would you want to use?
+Which one would you prefer to use?

-Not only will these taste and smell better, but that also means more of the medicinal properties and nutrition is preserved.
+Not only will these taste and smell better, but it also means more of the medicinal properties and nutrition is preserved.